An Inexact Variable Metric Proximal Point Algorithm for Generic Quasi-Newton Acceleration: : a Quasi-Newton meta-algorithm

 The linear convergence condition typically holds for many primal gradient-based optimization techniques, including classical full gradient descent methods, block-coordinate descent algorithms~\cite{nesterov2012,richtarik2014}, or variance reduced incremental algorithms~\cite{saga,sag,proxsvrg}.
-In particular, our method provides a generic way to combine incremental algorithms with Quasi-Newton methods which are suitable for large scale optimization problems.
+In particular, our method provides a generic way to combine incremental algorithms with Quasi-Newton methods which are suitable for large-scale optimization problems.
 For the simplicity of the presentation, we only consider the deterministic variant (\ref{eq:assumption}) in the analysis.
 However, it is possible to show that the same complexity results still hold for non-deterministic methods in expectation, as discussed in Section~\ref{subsec:global}.
-We emphasize that we do not assume any convergence guarantee of~$\mtd$ on non-strongly convex problems since we will always apply $\mtd$ to strongly convex sub-problems.
+We emphasize that we do not assume any convergence guarantee of~$\mtd$ on non-strongly convex problems since our sub-problems are always strongly convex.

-\paragraph{Warm starts for the sub-problems.} Using the right starting point for initializing the method~$\mtd$ when solving each sub-problem is important to guarantee that the accuracy to ensure global convergence of the algorithm can be achieved with a constant number of iterations.
-We show that it is indeed the case with the following choices: Consider the minimization of a sub-problem
+\paragraph{Warm starts for the sub-problems.} Employing an adequate initialization for solving each sub-problem plays an important rule in our analysis.
+The warm start strategy we proposed here ensures that the stopping criterion in each subproblem can be achieved in a constant number of iterations:\\ Consider the minimization of a sub-problem

-Then, our warm start strategy depends on the nature of $f$: \begin{itemize} \item when $f$ is smooth, we use $w_0 =x$; \item when $f = f_0 + \psi$ is composite, we use
+Then, our warm start strategy depends on the nature of $f$: \begin{itemize} \item when $f$ is smooth, we initialize with $w_0 =x$; \item when $f = f_0 + \psi$ is composite, we initialize with